prantlf/janadom/README.md

 * Written in TypeScript.
 * Tests in Node.js feasible using [dom-lite].

-If you need just HTML and not SVG, have a look at the [version 0.0.2], which is only half of the package size.
+If you need just HTML and not SVG, have a look at the [versions 0.0.x], which is only half of the package size.

 ## Synopsis